 Recovering resources

-Expensive resources should be reclaimed as soon as possible, by an explict call to a clean up method defined for this purpose.
+Expensive resources should be reclaimed as soon as possible, by an explict call to a clean-up method defined for this purpose.
 If this is not done, then system performance can degrade.
 In the worst cases, the system can even fail entirely.

 Resources which are created locally within a method must be cleaned up within the same method, by calling a method appropriate to the resource itself, such as close or dispose.
-This is usually done in a finally clause.
-If JDK 7 is available, then its try-with-resources feature should be used instead.
-A try-with-resources automatically closes items, and doesn't require a finally clause.
+(The exact name of the method is arbitrary, but it usually has those conventional names.)
+This is usually done automatically, using the try-with-resources feature, added in JDK 7.

 import java.sql.*;